 * The other disciples and followers of Jesus believe that he has died.

 * First and second-century secular writers like Tacitus and Josephus also speak of Jesus' death.✞

 Saint Paul argues that Jesus had indeed died and then rose from the dead.
-He concluded in 1 Corinthians 15.20-23, "But Christ has indeed been raised from the dead, the first fruits of those who have fallen asleep.
+In 1 Corinthians 15.20-23, he concludes, "But Christ has indeed risen from the dead, the first fruits of those who have fallen asleep.
 For since death came through a man, the resurrection of the dead also comes through a man.
 For as in Adam all die, so in Christ, all will be made alive.
 But each in his turn, Christ, the first fruits, then, when he comes, those who belong to him."
 Saint Paul was here stating that just as Adam died, so must all human beings die too.
-But just as Jesus rose from the dead, then all disciples of Jesus will also rise to be with their Lord forever in Heaven.
+But as Jesus rose from the dead, then all disciples of Jesus will also rise to be with their Lord forever in Heaven.
 What a beautiful thought this is!✞

 When Jesus' heavenly reign begins, Christians will know him and see him as their Lord and their King.
 Everything will be under Christ.
 Saint Paul writes to the Corinthian church in 1 Corinthians 15.24-25 about Jesus' heavenly reign.
 He explains, "Then the end will come when he hands over the kingdom to God the Father after he has destroyed all dominion, authority, and power, for he must reign until he has put all his enemies under his feet.
 The last enemy to be destroyed is death.
 This last part, he 'has put everything under his feet'" is quoted from Psalm 8.6, "You made them rulers," meaning "made him ruler over the works of your hands; you put everything under his feet."✞